Eogala/Devops-Bootcamp4/Project04.md

 ![pic](img)

-## Install Wordpress

-After setting up our LAMP environment, we can start installing WordPress.
-First, we'll download the WordPress installation files and place them in the default web server root directory: /var/www/html.

-* Navigate to the directory using the cd command cd /var/www/html, and then download the WordPress installation files using the following command: sudo wget -c http://wordpress.org/latest.tar.gz

-* Extract the files from the downloaded WordPress archive using the command: sudo tar -xzvf latest.tar.gz

-* Run the command ls -l to confirm the existence of the wordpress directory in the current location (/var/www/html).

-* Check the user running your web server with the command: ps aux | grep apache | grep -v grep.

-* Grant ownership of the WordPress directory and its files to the web server user (www-data) by running the command: sudo chown -R www-data:www-data /var/www/html/wordpress.
-* Access your MySQL root account with the following command: sudo mysql -u root -p①.
-Enter the password② you set earlier when prompted.
-* To create a separate database named wp_db for WordPress to manage, execute the following command in the MySQL prompt: CREATE DATABASE wp_db;

-his command allows you to create a new database (wp_db) within your MySQL environment.
-Feel free to name it as you prefer.

-To access the new database, you can create a MySQL user account with a strong password using the following command: CREATE USER jay@localhost IDENTIFIED BY 'wp-password';

-Replace 'wp-password' with your preferred strong password for the MySQL user account.

-To grant your created user (jay@localhost) all privileges needed to work with the wp_db database in MySQL, use the following commands:
-GRANT ALL PRIVILEGES ON wp_db.* TO jay@localhost;
-FLUSH PRIVILEGES;

-This grants all privileges (ALL PRIVILEGES) on all tables within the wp_db database (wp_db.*) to the user jay when accessing from localhost.
-The FLUSH PRIVILEGES command ensures that MySQL implements the changes immediately.
-Adjust the database name (wp_db) and username (jay) as per your setup.

-Type exit to exit the MySQL shell.

-Grant executable permissions recursively (-R) to the wordpress folder using the following command: sudo chmod -R 777 wordpress/

-This command sets read (r), write (w), and execute (x) permissions for the owner, group, and others on all files and directories within the wordpress folder.
-Using 777 permissions is quite permissive and may not be necessary for all files and folders; consider adjusting permissions based on security requirements.

-Change into the WordPress directory by running the command: cd wordpress.

 ## Create An A Record

 To make your website accessible via your domain name rather than the IP address, you'll need to set up a DNS record.
 I did this by buying my domain from Namecheap and then moving hosting to AWS Route 53, where I set up an A record.